 The region and climate where coffee beans are grown has a big impact on the level of acid in coffee.

-Coffee beans grown at higher elevations tend to have higher levels of organic acid and caffeine.
+Coffee beans grown at higher elevations tend to have higher levels of organic acid and brightness, but less caffeine.
 A good example of this fruity brightness can be found in Ethiopian coffee.

-Coffee beans are processed in a number of different ways.
-They way they are processed contributed to the overall coffee acidity:
+Coffee beans can be processed in a number of different ways.
+The way they are processed contributes to the overall coffee acidity.